 So, 3 things I DON'T like about the way I look, but they're just assets in disguise:

 1) I stick out in bad places.
 My hips and my stomach in particular.
 I'm a size 12, which is fine and pretty average, but I'm fed up of not being about to wear tight fitting dresses.
 But then if I wore a tight fitting dress, I wouldn't be able to eat or indeed breathe.
-And food and oxygen is nice.
+And food and oxygen are nice.

 2) My skin is dreadful.
 It's getting better, to be fair, but the problem now is scarring.
-I've tried a gazillion face products, and at the moment the Elemis range and Garnier Exfo-Brusher Wash seems to be helping, along with make-up.
+I've tried a gazillion face products, and at the moment the Elemis range and Garnier Exfo-Brusher Wash seem to be helping, along with make-up.
 All hail make-up.
 I've also learnt to guide people away from my skin by wearing more eye make-up or lipstick/lipgloss.
 Enhancing the positives.
 Anyway, I totally blame hormones for my skin and now I'm 18 it should naturally get better.

 3) Hamster.
 You can't tell in that photo, but I have proper chubby cheeks and I'd rather have a more structured face shape to be fair.
 But then I'd look, well, structured, which is boring, and I suppose chubby cheeks can be cute.